 Why I love making this elixir in bulk

-I came up with this elixir when fixing myself the tea became time consuming.
-Doing everything from scratch every morning just seemed cumbersome.
-When you have to run out to work/school/ errands, any time saving hack is welcome!
-What I found helped is to bulk prep the concoction in a jar and enjoy it for days!
-If you know me, you know I truly believe in meal prep.
+I came up with this elixir when fixing myself the tea from scratch every morning became time-consuming.
+When you have to run out to work/school/ errands, any time-saving hack is welcome!

-Another reason I love this lemon ginger concoction is to save money!
+Another reason I love this lemon ginger concoction is that it saves money!
 And who doesn’t love that?
-While I love the convenience of a teabag, they can cost a pretty penny.
+While I love the convenience of a teabag, they can be expensive.
 A box of 20 premium lemon ginger Manuka honey teabags can cost $5.
-This elixir is way cheaper and gives you more bang for your buck as all the components are super fresh.
+This elixir is way cheaper and gives you more bang for your buck, as all the components are super fresh.

-- Turmeric – Turmeric includes the compound Curcumin which is known for its anti inflammatory, anti biotic properties.
-Organic turmeric powder is preferred and fresh turmeric will do as well.
+Turmeric: Turmeric includes the compound Curcumin, which is known for its anti-inflammatory, antibacterial properties.
+Organic turmeric powder is preferred, and fresh turmeric will do as well.

 Studies show that the absorption of Curcumin, the compound found in turmeric is greatly enhanced when combined with Piperine, the compound found in black pepper.
 Hence the addition of black pepper into the mix.